sdbabhishek/NAS-Raspberrypi-/README.md

 public = yes

 b.
-In case If you want to access Raspberrypi's internal storage and other storage :
+In case If you want to access Raspberrypi's internal storage and External storage :

 [global]
 netbios name = RP2